The Cost of Solar Power vs The Grid

 Due to the panel level output of Enphase systems, on average our Enphase systems output 110% of their expected performance.

 Therefore, you can expect to get significantly more output from your Enphase system than the Clean Energy Council Guidelines.
 This increase in output along with a significantly longer life expectancy means the cost of an Enphase system is approximately the same as a standard inverter per kWh over the life of the system.

 How does this compare to the cost of power from the grid?
-On average, a house in Sydney pays around 25 to 30 cents a kWh, and up to 52 cents between 2 pm and 8 pm if you have time-of-use billing.
+On average, a house in Sydney pays around 25 to 38 cents a kWh plus GST, and up to 52 cents between 2 pm and 8 pm if you have time-of-use billing.

 It quickly becomes apparent why solar power is so popular!
 It is many times cheaper than buying power from the grid.

 The biggest factor that affects your price per kWh is whether you are able to use the solar power in the home or whether you send it off to the grid.
-A typical feed-in tariff is now around 12 cents a kWh (although some retailers are offering up to 20 cents per kWh so you need to shop around).
-So even if you don’t use some of your solar power, you are still able to generate it for around 5 cents per kWh and then sell it back to your energy retailer for a significant profit!
+A typical feed-in tariff is now around 5-10 cents a kWh (this can vary a lot so it is important to find a good deal with an energy retailer).
+So even if you don’t use some of your solar power, you are still able to generate it for around 5 cents per kWh and then sell it back to your energy retailer for a profit.